 Shakur is promoted by Top Rank Inc. and Antonio Leonard Productions.

 Shakur made his pro debut on April 22 in Carson, California, and won by sixth-round technical decision against Edgar Brito.
 He was back in the ring a month later – on May 20, he won by first-round TKO against Carlos Suarez.
 On August 19 in Omaha, Nebraska, Shakur won a six-round unanimous decision against David Paz.
+Four months later on December 9 in New York, he won by second-round TKO against Oscar Mendoza.
+In February, 2018, Shakur won an eight-round unanimous decision against Johnny “Blaze” Tapia.

 In earlier interviews, Shakur said, “I’ve been training in Alexandria, Virginia, since I was 17.
 I train at the Alexandria Boxing Club here, but Newark is my home town – that’s where I was born and raised.
 That’s my city.